 How can we better protect Canada’s official languages?

-1 For more information, see “Mapping Indigenous Languages in Canada”.
+1 For more information, see “Mapping Indigenous Languages in Canada - will open in a new tab”.